swiftmumbai/SplitKar/README.md

 - Restart Xcode
 - Reset the simulator: **Device → Erase All Content and Settings**
 - Check that you have sufficient disk space

+**iCloud Sync Not Working**
+- Ensure you're signed in with an Apple ID on the device/simulator
+- Check that iCloud capability is enabled in **Signing & Capabilities**
+- Verify CloudKit container is configured correctly
+- Go to **Settings → Apple ID → iCloud** and ensure iCloud Drive is enabled
+- For simulators, you may need to sign in through Settings app first

 ### Getting Help